 “And the dates for some of that stuff?
 It matches some of the Fuchsia data in the files, or is close to when information sources cut off.”

 “How long did it take you to find all this?”
 Laura asks.
-It’s only been about twelve hours since Leaf left Lavender…
+It’s only been about ten hours since Leaf left Lavender…